-This week on the show, Jacqueline had a surprise topic for me; one of her questionnaires on Twitter.
-We discussed her question, regarding the impact of agile on business analysts, as well as the 4 multiple-choice answers she provided.
-I exercised my improv skills by giving an answer that wasn’t listed: all of the above.
+This week on the show, I had a surprise topic for Kupe; one of my questionnaires on Twitter.
+We discussed my question, regarding the impact of agile on business analysts, as well as the 4 multiple-choice answers provided.
+Kupe exercised his improv skills by giving an answer that wasn’t listed: all of the above.

 Episode 26 | #AskAnAnalyst Takeaways

 - Jacqueline asked Kupe to answer the same #AskTheAudience question she tweeted: Since agile, do you think Business Analysts are becoming obsolete?
 Kupe said that all of the following answers are correct:

 - The BA role is on the rise: Teams are still struggling, and they’re realizing that they have to do a better job with understanding what value they’re trying to get out and then working on the things that are most important.
 That is business analysis.
 Teams are seeing that as the next step in the evolution.
 So, business analysis, the role, and the discipline are on the rise.

 - The future is BA hybrids: For the most part, you realize that on teams today, it’s not as valuable if you’re a specialist all the time.
 There are other skills you need to pick up and other things you need to do on your team.
 You need to be a T-shaped employee.

 - POs are the BAs: Product owners should be doing a lot of analysis work.
 That’s what their job is.
 Their role as a product owner is eliciting information from the people that they’re representing as the PO.
 Part of their role is being a hybrid BA: doing analysis.
 The question is – does the PO have the necessary training?

 - Agile doesn’t need BAs: Titles don’t matter.
 Agile teams don’t need an analyst.
 They need a person or multiple people to play that role and to do that discipline, but that doesn’t mean you need to have someone who has that specific BA title.